Gary and Thaddeus Lewingdon: Serial murders

-The Lewingdon brothers chose strangers as their targets, away from their homes.
+The Lewingdon brothers chose strangers away from their homes as their targets.
 The killings were particularly cruel; ten to seventeen shots fired at each victim.
-The murder spree began on December 10, 1977, when the brothers attacked 38-year-old Joyce Vermillion and 33-year-old Karen Dodrill at a bar in Newark, during which they robbed and shot at them.
-No witnesses were present at the crime scene, and Dodrill died afterwards, on her 34th birthday.
+The murder spree began on December 10, 1977, when the brothers shot and robbed 38-year-old Joyce Vermillion and 33-year-old Karen Dodrill at a bar in Newark.
+No witnesses were present at the crime scene, and Dodrill died afterwards on her 34th birthday.

 On February 13, 1978, the brothers broke into the property of an entrepreneur, 52-year-old Robert McCann, who owned a nightclub in Franklin County.
-During the robbery, they shot McCann, his 77-year-old mother Dorothy and his girlfriend, 26-year-old Christine Hardman, with several shots to the heads.
-On April 8, 1978, the killers arrived in the city of Granville, Licking County, where they attacked 77-year-old Jenkins Jones, shooting him and his four dogs before stealing money and valuables from the house.
+During the robbery, they shot McCann, his 77-year-old mother Dorothy, and his girlfriend, 26-year-old Christine Hardman, with several shots to the head.
+On April 8, 1978, the killers arrived in the village of Granville, Licking County, where they attacked 77-year-old Jenkins Jones, shooting him and his four dogs before stealing money and valuables from the house.
 The Lewingdons' next victim was a priest, 35-year-old Gerald Fields, who was killed on April 30 in Fairfield County.

-On May 22, 1978, the brothers committed a double murder.
-In northeast Columbus, where 47-year-old Jerry Martin, vice president and general manager of "Perma-stone", lived.
-Before stealing all valuables, the brothers shot Martin and his wife Martha through the window screen, after which they left the crime scene without leaving any clues for the investigators.
+On May 22, 1978, the brothers committed a double murder in northeast Columbus, where 47-year-old Jerry Martin, vice president and general manager of "Perma-stone," and his wife Martha lived.
+Before stealing all valuables, the brothers shot Martin and Martha through the window screen.
+They left the crime scene without leaving any clues for the investigators.
 In the course of a forensic ballistic examination of the bullets pulled from the bodies and casings found on the scene, it was established at the end of May 1978 that all the victims were killed with the same pistol.
 It was also found that another .22 caliber pistol was used in the spouses' murder, which established that there were two criminals present.

 In the fall of 1978, a conflict occurred between the two brothers, with Thaddeus refusing to participate in further joint criminal activities.
-As a result, Gary, having financial difficulties for the upcoming Christmas Day, attacked 56-year-old Joseph Ennik on December 4, 1978, robbing and subsequently killing him.
-On December 8, while trying to pay off Ennik's stolen credit card, Gary Lewingdon was arrested by the store security service and was taken to the police station.
+As a result, Gary, having financial difficulties for the upcoming Christmas Day, robbed and killed 56-year-old Joseph Annick on December 4, 1978.
+On December 8, while trying to use Annick's stolen credit card to make a purchase, Gary Lewingdon was arrested by the store security service and was taken to the police station.
 During the interrogation, he began to cooperate with the investigation and confessed to the crimes, on the basis of which Thaddeus was arrested on December 11, 1978.
 Three days later, both brothers were charged with murder.